codenickycode/wallet-phantom/README.md

-# react-boilerplate
+# wallet-phantom

-A React app boilerplate with TypeScript, ESLint, and Jest, bundled by Webpack with swc.
+A React app that connects to a user's phantom wallet.